 Actin filaments, in the form of microfilaments, are one of three major components of the cytoskeleton.
 In addition, actin forms thin filaments, which are part of the contractile apparatus in muscle cells.
 Focal adhesions are large protein complexes that link the actin cytoskeleton to the extracellular matrix (ECM).
 Examples of proteins localized to these structures can be seen in Figure 1.
 Actin filaments and focal adhesions provide an important structural framework and signal transduction system that plays essential roles in cell morphology and polarity, organization of organelles, motility, mitosis, cytokinesis, and cell signalling (Pollard TD et al. (2009),Alberts B et al, 2002).
 Dynamic remodeling of the actin network provides a mode of regulating cellular morphology, organization and motility in response to various chemical and mechanical signals (Mitchison TJ et al. (1996)).
 Dysfunction of proteins in the actin and focal adhesion proteomes have been linked to several severe diseases, including muscular disorders and cancers.

-In the Cell Atlas, 365 genes (2% of all protein-coding human genes) have been shown to encode proteins that localize to actin filaments or focal adhesion sites (Figure 2).
+In the Subcellular Section, 363 genes (2% of all protein-coding human genes) have been shown to encode proteins that localize to actin filaments or focal adhesion sites (Figure 2).
 A Gene Ontology (GO)-based functional enrichment analysis of the core actin proteins reveals enrichment of terms describing biological processes related to actin binding, cytoskeletal organization, and cell signalling.
-Roughly 83% (n=302) of proteins that localize to actin filaments also localize to at least one additional cellular compartment.
-Two of the most common localizations observed with actin filaments are cytoplasm and plasma membrane, which is where actin monomers and actin binding proteins (ABPs) perform actin polymerization.
+Roughly 83% (n=300) of the proteins that localize to actin filaments also localize to at least one additional cellular compartment.
+Two of the most common additional localizations observed with actin filaments are cytoplasm and plasma membrane, which is where actin monomers and actin binding proteins (ABPs) polymerize.

 The actin cytoskeleton is generally more prominent near the plasma membrane, where focal adhesions provide important mechanical links to the ECM.
 Focal adhesions are large multi-protein structures with a highly dynamic composition.
 An important constituent are transmembrane proteins called integrins, with an intracellular part that binds to the cytoskeleton via adaptor proteins and an extracellular part that binds to various components of the ECM.